 You have heard a lot about WordPress.
-It is one of the most popular CMS (Content Management System) out there, have the biggest repository of templates, plugins, and very smooth to use.
+It is one of the most popular CMS (Content Management System) out there, has the biggest repository of templates, plugins, and very smooth to use.
 The platform is the fastest growing and most widely used content management system which is constantly evolving.
 You heard them so well that you decided to create your own website or personal blog using WordPress.
-But the problem is you are not much acquainted to WordPress CMS and don’t know how to setup WordPress.
+But the problem is you are not much acquainted with WordPress CMS and don’t know how to set up WordPress.

 So should you be sitting idle without implementing the CMS to create your own site?
 Of course not.
 It’s time to be familiar with the most amazing CMS and start building a professional website.
 Today, I am going to show you how to setup WordPress yourself.

 Whether you want to create an e-commerce store, blog, or other types of website, WordPress is a superb choice.
 When it comes to both design and functionality at a time, WordPress is super flexible.

 Thankfully, creating a website using WordPress isn’t rocket science.
 You can set up WordPress within an hour and start adding content to it immediately.

 Now you may ask why there are plenty of methods to install WordPress?

 The answer is pretty simple.
 Because of the immense popularity of WordPress, there are a number of helpful installers to setup WordPress.
 Therefore, installing WordPress is no longer limited in only one way.

 Due to the comprehensive ways to build your WordPress website, you may be overwhelmed with how to get started.
 Relax, in this comprehensive guide, we will walk you through the complete steps on how to set up WordPress so that you can build a WordPress site from scratch in your own way.